-Oh no!
-Your blood sugar is spiking and the first thing that pops into your mind is “a spoonful of insulin helps the sugar go down!”
-But, sometimes insulin doesn’t always help with keeping your blood sugars low.
+If you have diabetes, you know what it feels like when your blood sugar spikes.
+You immediately think of insulin as the solution.
+However, insulin doesn’t always help with keeping your blood sugars low.
 And we won’t sugarcoat it for you--pun intended.
 If you’re not engaging in healthy habits such as regular exercise and maintaining a healthy diet, it’s likely that you won’t be able to keep your condition under control.
-If you aren’t sure which foods are good for diabetes and keeping blood sugars low, that’s probably the reason why you landed on this article in the first place.
+The difficult part is knowing which foods are good for diabetes and keeping blood sugars low, and that’s probably the reason why you landed on this article in the first place.
 So, the question is, do oats raise blood sugar?
 Continue reading below to find out!

 Are Oats Harmful to your Blood Sugar Levels?